FailAcademy/learning/wdp-vancouver/_slides/week-04/03-accessibility.md

 # Exercise 2

-Let's to do some accessibility testing on our Aloha projects.
+Let's do some accessibility testing on our Aloha projects.

 First follow the instructions to **[add the tota11y script](http://khan.github.io/tota11y/)** on your Aloha site.
 Also **[install the Accessibility Developer Tools extension](https://chrome.google.com/webstore/detail/accessibility-developer-t/fpkknkljclfencbdbgkenhalefipecmb)** in Chrome.
 Run an audit with each tool...what kinds of accessibility issues can you identify?